 What impact has Covid-19 had on your service offering?

-Thanks to great cooperation with our customers and business partners, we’ve been able to maintain a steady flow of sailings thus far.
-Currently, our terminals, processing centres and transport services are continuing to operate without interruption.
-By working together across the Wallenius Wilhelmsen group brands, we’re leveraging our resources to minimise disruption and keep business running in a new way.
+Our ocean product, terminals, processing centres and other transport services are continuing to operate without interruption, with some exceptions.
+By working together across the Wallenius Wilhelmsen group, we’re leveraging our resources to minimise disruption and keep your supply chain running.

 What specific safety measures are in place at your locations?